biowpn/bioweapon/_posts/2024-12-03-structured-bindings-cpp26.md

 auto [...xs] = p;
 ```

 **opens a new world of possibilities**.
-It makes turning a struct to a tuple seemlessly:
+It makes turning a struct to a tuple seamlessly:

 ```cpp
 template <class T>